Emblematic-Group/aws-update-lambda-functions-action/README.md

 ## Example break-down
 This actions can be triggered only from the Action tab since it is a workflow_dispatch.

-The only branch allowed to dispatch this action is awsstaging (there will be more in the future).
+The only branch allowed to dispatch this action is awsstaging and awsproduction.

 ### Steps:
-- actions/checkout@v1 is used to allow the action to pull the repo -“Extract branch name” is used to retrieve the name of the branch
+- actions/checkout@v1 is used to allow the action to pull the repo
-- mirkesx/aws-update-lambda-stack-reach@main runs AWS CLI/SAM commands to update the lambda functions.
+- Emblematic-Group/aws-update-lambda-functions-action@main runs AWS CLI/SAM commands to update the lambda functions.

 ### Env variables
 - AWS_FOLDER, which is the path to the folder in the repo where you can find the SAM templates